 Property managers serve as the primary point of contact for tenants, so your agreement needs to outline how they’ll handle various resident interactions.
 Include provisions for handling tenant complaints and enforcing lease terms when tenants violate rules.
 The document should also detail how the manager will handle the move-in and move-out process.

-The agreement should also address how the manager conducts property inspections and documents any issues found during these walkthroughs.
+The agreement should address how the manager conducts property inspections and documents any issues found during these walkthroughs.

 Inspections and Habitability